apache/kvrocks-website/blog/2021-11-07-how-to-implement-bitmap-on-rocksdb/index.md

 Take `setbit foo 8192002 1` as an example, the implementation steps are:

-* Calculate the key corresponding to the offset of `8192002`, because Kvrocks uses a value of 1 KiB, so the number of the key is `8192002/(1024*8)=1000`, so you can know the bit should be stored in the subkey `foo1000`.
+* Calculate the key corresponding to the offset of `8192002`, because Kvrocks uses a value of 1 KiB, so the number of the key is `8192002/(1024*8)=1000`, so you can know the bit should be stored in the sub key `foo1000`.
 * Then get the value corresponding to this key from RocksDB and calculate the offset in the segment, `8192002%8192` is equal to `2`, and then set the bit with the offset of 2 to 1.
-* Finally write the entire value back to RocksDB
+* Finally, write the entire value back to RocksDB

 A key point of this implementation is only read-write the limit part of the bitmap we need.
-Assuming that we have only executed setbit twice, `setbit foo 1 1` and `setbit foo 8192002 1`, then there will only read and write two keys `foo:0` and `foo:1000` in RocksDB, and the actual read-value size is only 2 KiB in total.
+Assuming that we have only executed `setbit` twice, `setbit foo 1 1` and `setbit foo 8192002 1`, then there will only read and write two keys `foo:0` and `foo:1000` in RocksDB, and the actual read-value size is only 2 KiB in total.
 It can be perfectly adapted to the sparse array scene like the bitmap, and will also not cause the problem of space enlargement due to sparse writing.

 > This idea is also similar to Linux's virtual memory/physical memory mapping strategy.
 For example, we request to malloc for 1GiB, and the operating system only allocates a piece of virtual memory address space.
 The physical memory was allocated when it is actually written will it trigger a page fault interrupt.
 That is, if the memory page has not been written, read-only will not cause physical memory allocation.